 Sec.
-65. Availability of Appropriations.
+60. Availability of Appropriations.
 Appropriations authorized in this Act for MODE and Capital Outlays shall be available for release and obligation for the purpose specified, and under the same special provisions applicable thereto, for a period extending to one fiscal year after the end of the year in which such items were appropriated.

-A report on these releases and obligations shall be submitted to the House Committee on Appropriations and Senate Committee on Finance, either in printed form or by way of electronic document.
+A report on these releases and obligations shall be submitted to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document.
+(CONDITIONAL IMPLEMENTATION- President's Veto Message, December 22, 2016, Volume I-B, page 658, R.A.
+No. 10924)

 Sec.
-66. Prohibition Against Impoundment of Appropriations.
-No appropriations authorized under this Act shall be impounded unless there is an unmanageable National Government budget deficit and subject to the rules and regulations issued by the DBW.
+61. Prohibition Against Impoundment of Appropriations.
+No appropriations authorized under this Act shall be impounded unless there is an unmanageable national government budget deficit and subject to the rules and regulations issued by the DBW.

-Unmanageable National Government budget deficit as used in this section shall be construed to mean that: (i) the actual National Government budget deficit has exceeded the quarterly budget deficit targets consistent with the full-year target deficit as indicated in the BESF submitted by the President to Congress pursuant to Section 22, Article VII of the Constitution; or (ii) there are clear economic indications of an impending occurrence of such condition, as determined by the DBCC and approved by the President.
+Unmanageable National Government budget deficit as used in this Section shall be construed to mean that: (i) the actual National Government budget deficit has exceeded the quarterly budget deficit targets consistent with the full-year target deficit as indicated in the BESF submitted by the President to Congress pursuant to Section 22, Article VII of the Constitution; or (ii) there are clear economic indications of an impending occurence of such condition, as determined by the DBCC and approved by the President.

-Sec.
-67. Prohibition Against Retention or Deduction of Funds.
-Fund releases from appropriations provided in this Act shall be transmitted to the agency concerned, subject to Section 4 hereof, applicable special and general provisions, and budgeting rules and regulations.
-No retention or deduction as reserves or overhead shall be made, except as authorized by law, the general or special provisions in this Act, or upon direction of the President of the Philippines.

-Sec.
-68. Direct Release of Funds to Regional Offices and Operating Units.
-Funds appropriated in this Act shall be released directly to the regional offices and operating units in accordance with the approved distribution of expenditures.
+- Sec.
+62. Prohibition Against Retention or Reduction of Funds.
+Fund releases from appropriations provided in this Act shall be transmitted to the agency concerned, subject to Section 3 hereof, applicable special and general provisions, and budgeting rules and regulations.
+No retention or deduction as reserves or overhead shall be made, except as authorized by law, the general or special provisions in this Act. - Sec.
+63. Direct Release of Funds to Regional Offices and Operating Units.
+Funds appropriated in this Act shall be released directly to the Regional Offices (ROs) and Operating Units (OUs) of agencies where funds are specifically appropriated to the ROs and OUs of agencies.

-The DBW shall furnish copies of fund releases to regional offices or operating units to the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document.
+The DBW shall furnish copies of fund releases to ROs and OUs to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document.